- How many people are on each program?

 - Odyssey, Service, & Transfers: Yes, though slightly more rustic as trips stay at campgrounds.

 - Wilderness: No, there will be no bathroom facilities during the 5-day, 4-night backpacking portion of your trip.
-Bathrooms and showers will be available only on your first night.
 But this does NOT mean we’ll totally abandon sanitation!
 Your leaders will teach you how to use the bathroom outside, how to clean your hands, how to brush your teeth, and other things you’ll need to how about how to stay (relatively) clean.

 - Explore: You will have access to bathroom facilities EXCEPT while on the backpacking portion of your trip.
 Read above about Wilderness trips to see how we’ll manage to stay relatively clean while backpacking.